Rizkuy01/cakahim-portfolio/README.md

-# This is my portfolio for present my own power to be the next information systems organization leader
+# Hello guys, this is me, Rizky!
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my portfolio for present my own power to be the next information systems organization leader

 ## Available Scripts